BLACK HOLE BODY PIERCING

 Aftercare

 • Maintain a healthy mind and body.
-Understanding how your body works is important in the successful healing of a new piercing.
-Eating healthy, drinking plenty of water, and keeping a positive attitude will help the healing process.
+Understanding how your body works will help you take the steps necessary to promote successful healing.
+Drink plenty of water, eat healthy, and keep a positive attitude.

 • Get some rest and take it easy.
 Get plenty of sleep and try to maintain a low-stress lifestyle.

-• Keep it clean.
-Make sure your bedding, eyewear, and anything else that may contact your new piercing is clean.
+• Keep your piercing clean.
+Keep your bedding, eyewear, and anything else that may contact your new piercing clean.
 Clean your piercing consistently.

 • Consider taking a multivitamin.
 Multivitamins containing Zinc and Vitamin C can boost your body’s healing abilities.
-Sickness, stress, and fatigue will have a negative effect on the healing of your piercing.
+Sickness, stress, and fatigue will negatively affect the healing of your piercing.

 • Get help if something goes wrong.
-If you feel your piercing is infected, contact us or a physician right away!
+If you feel your piercing is infected, contact us or a physician immediately!

 NeilMed Piercing Aftercare Woundwash